 Learning a musical instrument doesn't have to be a complicated process.
-Tom thinks it’s really quite straightforward: either you can play it or you can't.
-If you can't, then something is wrong.
-If we admit that and then identify the problem, we can solve it.
+Tom approach is straightforward: either you can play it or you can't.
+If you can't, then something's wrong.
+If we admit that, and identify the problem, we can solve it.
 The process of learning to play an instrument is a process of solving many little problems.
 If you become good at solving problems, you can become good at playing the instrument and vice versa.
 Tom’s role in teaching is to smooth the way as much as possible and save you time in the long run.

 Tom's Teaching Method